Jake Burger Preview, Player Props: Marlins vs. Nationals

 - The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.90).

-- Nationals pitchers combine to surrender 204 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to allow the most home runs in baseball (205 total, 1.5 per game).

-- His most recent time out was on Saturday against the Miami Marlins, when the righty tossed six innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Sunday against the Miami Marlins, the right-hander tossed seven innings, allowing two earned runs while surrendering five hits.

-- The 26-year-old has put together a 4.38 ERA and 7.4 strikeouts per nine innings across 20 games this season, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.